Stranger Inside

 Stranger Inside is a made-for-television crime drama film directed by Cheryl Dunye that premiered on cable television in 2001.
-The story primarily concerns African-American lesbians in prison.
+The story primarily concerns African American women in prison.
 Michael Stipe, the lead singer of R.E.M., helped to produce it.
 In a 2004 issue of Feminist Studies, Dunye stated that she worked with actual female inmates to produce the script.